Skip to main content

 We’re here to share what we know — but don’t take it as medical advice.
 Talk to your medical provider if you have questions.

-When they’re at their finest, liquid blushes are the key to an effortless no makeup makeup look.
+When they’re at their finest, liquid blushes are the key to an effortless no-makeup makeup look.
 They’re also versatile: blend a little with your fingers for a quick go-to look, or build it up for luminous, full-coverage glam.
-If you’re searching for that perfect natural blush, here are my top 5, based on their ingredients.
+If you’re searching for that perfect natural blush, here are our picks, based on their ingredients.

 Benefit Cosmetics Benetint Cheek & Lip Stain

-This true cheek stain is a cult classic for its sultry rose hue, famously designed for an exotic dancer in the 1970s.
+This true cheek stain is a cult classic for its sultry rose hue.
 One dab of this sheer, lightweight formula is enough to bring a natural-looking flush to your cheeks, and it doubles as a lip stain for classic cohesion.

 At a glance